 The H2020 uses umbrella criteria: scientific and technological excellence, impact, quality, and efficiency of implementation, and the potential to achieve policy objectives (EC 2021a; Guide for … 2019).
 While this may seem simple, reality is far more complex and nuanced as the mentioned criteria are complex and contain a range of subcriteria.
 Hug & Aeschbach (2020) highlight the importance of academic relevance, originality, and extra-academic relevance in the evaluation criteria for EU-based research programs, which include coherence, justification, rigor, appropriateness, completeness, and quality.

 The literature emphasizes the importance of three fundamental elements in every application: content, form and structure, and relevance.
 In terms of content, a strong proposal begins with a clear description of the research contribution and its significance, supported by a thorough rationale and clearly-defined problem statement (Annersten & Wredling 2006; Berndtsson et al. 2002).
 A detailed methodology is essential (Ofir et al. 2016), as is a justifiable budget (Sternberg et al. 2017), clearly formulated objectives and aims (Gabbi & Sauer 2019), and consideration of ethical issues (Joyce 2002).
 Evidence of the latest knowledge in the field and a clear dissemination plan that emphasizes transdisciplinary and interdisciplinary approaches are also vital (Padmadewi et al. 2023).
-The proposal should convincingly highlight the researcher's competence, and demonstrate their expertise and the relevance of their previos work (Locke et al. 2013).
+The proposal should convincingly highlight the researcher's competence, and demonstrate their expertise and the relevance of their previous work (Locke et al. 2013).
 The organization of the proposal is equally critical in terms of form and structure.
 It should include a coherent and effective action plan for each objective, a convincing work plan, and a high-quality project design (Joyce 2002; Molfese et al. 2002; Van Ekelenburg 2020).
 Social relations between the consortium partners and their cohesion can determine the quality and the success of the proposal (Balland et al. 2019; Wanzenböck et al. 2020).
-Finally, in terms of relevance, Lauronen (2020) stress that the proposal should demonstrate potential societal impact and be in line with EU's research and innovation priorities.
-Chams et al. (2023) have broadened the scope by emphasizing the need to assess research impact in terms of societal contributions, particularly sustainability.
+Finally, in terms of relevance, Lauronen (2020) stress that the proposal should demonstrate the potential societal impact and be in line with the EU's research and innovation priorities.
+Chams et al. (2023) have broadened the scope by emphasizing the need to assess the research impact in terms of societal contributions, particularly sustainability.
 Besides sustainability, the evaluation process increasingly considers factors such as inclusive economic growth (Ajdarpašić & Qorraj 2019).

 Research quality is the backbone of science.
-Although it may seem simple at first glance, it is in fact a complex and multi-layered concept that differs significantly depending on the context, stakeholder perspective and disciplines (Langfeldt et al. 2020).
-These differences exist not only between disciplines but also within disciplines, reflecting the different ways in which the scholarly community understands and evaluates research quality (Andersen 2013; Hug et al. 2013; Laudel 2024; Margherita et al. 2022; Mårtensson et al. 2016; Ochsner et al. 2013; ).
+Although it may seem simple at first glance, it is a complex and multi-layered concept that differs significantly depending on the context, stakeholder perspective and discipline (Langfeldt et al. 2020).
+These differences exist not only between disciplines but also within disciplines, reflecting the various ways in which the scholarly community understands and evaluates research quality (Andersen 2013; Hug et al. 2013; Laudel 2024; Margherita et al. 2022; Mårtensson et al. 2016; Ochsner et al. 2013; ).
 This complexity is reflected in the evaluation of research proposals, where different perspectives influence how proposals are evaluated.
-The criteria for what constitutes high-quality research— - be it methodological rigour, originality or societal impact — highlight the need for an evaluation approach that can take these diverse viewpoints into account.
-The use of the term ‘excellence’ to describe research performance, which encompasses dimensions such as quality, impact and efficiency, adds to this complexity (Leyser 2020).
-In the context of EU funding, Wanzenböck et al. (2020) interpret excellence as a combination of reputation and research capabilities, which further illustrates the different interpretations of research quality in different settings.
+The criteria for what constitutes high-quality research— be it methodological rigour, originality or societal impact — highlight the need for an evaluation approach that can take these diverse viewpoints into account.
+The use of the term ‘excellence’ to describe research performance, which encompasses dimensions such as the quality, impact and efficiency, adds to this complexity (Leyser 2020).
+In the context of EU funding, Wanzenböck et al. (2020) interpret excellence as a combination of reputation and research capabilities, which further illustrate the varying interpretations of research quality in different settings.